509dave16/CodeChallenges/coding-game-challenges/shortest-propagation-time/README.md

 ##Challenge source: https://www.codingame.com/contests/sponsor

-#How to test my solutions
+#Testing Solutions
 ##1.
-Using Coding Game's Challenge IDE
+Test Original Solution using Coding Game's Challenge IDE
 - Copy the text from spt-coding-game.js.
 - Go to https://www.codingame.com/contests/sponsor page
 - Click on the "Solve It" button for the Teads Sponsored Contest: